-Landlords must provide tenants with a document called “Notice of Landlord,” which contains contact information for the landlord or someone who is acting on the landlord’s behalf (such as a property manager).
-The notice must be written, dated, and signed.
+Landlords must provide tenants with a document called “Notice of Landlord.”
+This contains contact information for the landlord or someone acting on the landlord’s behalf (such as a property manager).
+The notice must be in writing, have a date and the landlord’s signature.
 It must include the landlord’s name, mailing address, and physical location.
 If the landlord has a property manager, then the property manager’s name, mailing address, and physical location may be provided instead of the landlord’s.

-The Notice of Landlord must be served on a tenant within 7 days of the tenant moving into the rental unit.
+The landlord must serve the Notice of Landlord within 7 days of the tenant moving into the rental unit.
 For example, if a tenant moves in on October 1, then the landlord must provide the Notice of Landlord to the tenant on or before October 8.

 Alternatively, instead of giving a notice to each tenant, a landlord can post the Notice of Landlord in a common area of the rental property such as the lobby or mailing room.